+If you work at a restaurant or handle food in a food establishment, you’ll need to take a Food Handler Safety Training course.
 But before you enroll into a food safety course, find out what are the requirements your state has for Food Handler Training and Food Manager Certification.

 Some states (Alaska, Arizona, California, Florida, Illinois, Oregon, Texas, Utah, and Washington) and some local jurisdictions (check with your local health authority) require that Food Handlers take a food safety training course from an ANSI-accredited organization.

-- Learn about cross contamination, cold and hot food safety, best practices for personal hygiene, and foodborne illnesses.
+- Learn about foodborne pathogens, cross contamination, cold and hot food safety, and best practices to prevent foodborne illness.

-- Food Manager ANSI Certification - On SALE $99.00 - Valid in all States
+- Food Manager ANSI Certification: $99.00 - Valid in all States

-- Food Handler ANSI Training for only $7.00!
+- Food Handler Training: Only $7.00!

-- 10% OFF SALE: Enter Promo Code "TRAIN10OFF" at Checkout
+- 10% OFF: Enter Promo Code "train10off" at Checkout

 - Certification Exam: State requires mandatory Food Manager Certification Exam.